Want to raise a veggie eater? Tempt your child with these 7 veggie dips for kids.

 And, if the veggie dip for kids is nutritious, it’s a bonus!

-Try these homemade veggie dips to tempt your child to eat more veggies.
+Try these homemade kid friendly dips for veggies to tempt your child to eat more of them.
 There’s a variety here, so feel free to pick and choose!

 Blending high protein cottage cheese and herbs not only makes for a flavorful combination, it will also offer up a stick-to-your-ribs punch of protein.
 The result?
 Fewer requests for extra snacks.